ALL PHOTOS COURTESY OF New York Historical Society. Left: Williamsburg Bridge near completion 1903. Right: Williamsburg waterfront 1895.

 In the 1960s, thousands of Puerto Ricans came to Williamsburg attracted by the abundance of factory jobs.
 Through the 1980s, the Hispanic community grew, with the arrival of Dominicans and other Latin Americans.
 In 1961, Williamsburg had 93,000 manufacturing jobs; by the 1990s, the number had decreased to less than 12,000.
 The decline in manufacturing left thousands of Hispanics unemployed.
 These events would intensify mounting social ills such as poverty, racism, poor health care and inadequate education, which are still in the process of healing.

-Some of the largest industrial firms in the nation grew here, such as Pfizer Pharmaceuticals (1849), Astral Oil (later Standard Oil), Brooklyn Flint Glass (later Corning Ware) and the Havemeyer and Elder sugar refinery (later Amstar and Domino), as well as D. Appleton & Company, U.S. publisher of Alice in Wonderland and Charles Darwin's The Origin of Species.
+Some of the largest industrial firms in the nation grew here, such as Pfizer Pharmaceuticals (1849), Astral Oil (later part of the Standard Oil Trust), Brooklyn Flint Glass (later Corning Ware) and the Havemeyer and Elder sugar refinery (later Amstar and Domino), as well as D. Appleton & Company, U.S. publisher of Alice in Wonderland and Charles Darwin’s The Origin of Species.
 Breweries such as Schaefer, Rheingold and Schlitz, docks, shipyards, refineries, mills and foundries opened along the waterfront.
 In 1851, the Williamsburgh Savings Bank, the Williamsburgh Dispensary, the Division Avenue ferry and three new churches were established.

 During the last twenty years, Williamsburg has become home to a new set of “immigrants.”
 First, artists moved in for the low rents and huge lofts In former factories, joining already established Italian and Polish immigrants.
 Galleries, restaurants and shops opened, catering to these new residents.
 For the last 10 years, Williamsburg has been a real estate boom.
 So much building.
 Local gems have closed in favor of corporate chains because of high rents.
 But, the neighborhood still retains much of its hipster cred and charm due to its residents and lack of office buildings.

 Williamsburg is a neighborhood of 200,000 inhabitants.
-A mecca for young creatives for over a decade.
+A mecca for young creatives for over two decades.
 Interestingly, the hip Williamsburg scene plays out against a backdrop of old industrial buildings and a long-standing residential community of Hasidim.
 Williamsburg used to be populated primarily by artists and immigrants.
-It is now mostly gentrified with spillover from Manhattan, however it is an influential hub for fashion, music, art, food and of course hipster culture.
+It is now mostly gentrified with spillover from Manhattan, however it is an influential hub for fashion, music, art, food and nightlife.

 Geographically: Greenpoint, Brooklyn is to the north, Bedford–Stuyvesant to the south, Bushwick and Ridgewood, Queens to the east and the East River to the west.